mndstrmr/cellscript/README.md

 ```
 [id 1] TATAAA [id 2] --- (any junk) --- AUG (protein encoded as DNA) --- UAA
 ```
-Therefore, if a protein binds to id 1 or id 2, the gene will be expressed.
+Therefore, if a protein binds to id 1 or id 2, the gene will NOT be expressed.
 The same is true if a protein binds to both.
 This makes a NOR gate for gene expression: `not (a or b)`.

 NOR gates form singleton universal gate sets, and so we can build arbitrary circuits with them.